ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

   - LBWSG exposure categories (note: consider a proxy for this so that we don't need to observe person time in each category, perhaps mean BW or mean RR or birth prevalence?)
   - All-cause mortality rates in the early neonatal and late neonatal categories

+    - Pay special attention to the green causes (affected, modelled), as it's possible that CSMR's will not exactly match for these, throwing off the ACMR.

+    - According to the math, the CSMRs for the blue and pink causes should validate, so it would be a good idea to explicitly compare "deaths due to other causes" in our model to the sum of CSMRs in these groups.